 AT&T Digital Life Equipment & Protection

 AT&T Digital Life’s home security offer is fairly straight forward.
 They use a base station designed by Cisco with 24-hour battery backup, and UL listed monitoring.
-The station monitors for emergencies like burglaries and fire.
+The central monitoring agency monitors for emergencies like burglaries and fire.
 Beyond that, the services you receive will depend on the package you choose.

 Before we start, there are a few things you should know.

 First of all, Digital Life isn’t nationwide.
 Before spending your time reading reviews, you should check to make sure service is available in your area.

 Second, the service is for residential customers only.
 AT&T uses local zoning to define residential areas, and they only cover buildings that are five floors or less.